BrenoMazieiro/the-god-stack/README.md

 Now it will be possible to use a real full address, and not the old (and lame) **'localhost:port'**

-P.S.: There is this file on windows aswell, but I do not now where, try google! =)
+P.S.: There is an hosts file on windows aswell, but I do not know where, try google! =)

 ###  **STEP 4 - Starting everything!**